ng0035/InstaClone/readme.md

-# Learn Redux
+# INSTAGRAM CLONE
 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+This uses react on the front end and redux for store.

 ## Running